AdobeDocs/experience-platform.en/help/catalog/datasets/enable-upsert.md

 ---
 keywords: Experience Platform;profile;real-time customer profile;troubleshooting;API;enable dataset
-title: Enable a Dataset for Incremental Profile Updates using APIs
+title: Enable a Dataset for Profile Updates using APIs
 type: Tutorial
 description: This tutorial shows you how to use Adobe Experience Platform APIs to enable a dataset with "upsert" capabilities in order to make incremental updates to Real-time Customer Profile data.
 ---

-# Enable a dataset for incremental profile updates using APIs
+# Enable a dataset for profile updates using APIs

-This tutorial covers the process of enabling a dataset with "upsert" capabilities in order to make incremental updates to Real-time Customer Profile data.
+This tutorial covers the process of enabling a dataset with "upsert" capabilities in order to make updates to Real-time Customer Profile data.
 This includes steps for creating a new dataset and configuring an existing dataset.

 ## Getting started